All Episodes

 I promised this earlier.

-We're gonna play Barack the Magic Negro again, only this time we're gonna give you advance warning so you can actually hear it here.
+Only this time we're going to give you advance warnings so you can actually hear it here.

 We'll post it right next to the story that inspired this brilliant parody.

-Obama the magic negro has appeared in March 20, uh, what is it, uh March the uh 19th in the Los Angeles Times by David Ahrenstein.
+Obama the Magic Negro has appeared in March 20, what is it, March the 19th in the Los Angeles Times by David Ahrenstein.

-I don't know how long it's gonna be.
+I don't know how long it's going to be.

 And my question would be to them, is after our troops come home and we begin to fight the terrorists here, because they will come, how soon will it take for the Democrats to decide to raise the white flag here on our own soil?

-Well, yeah, it's what Rudy Giuliani was saying earlier in his in his remarks.
+Well, that's what Rudy Giuliani was saying earlier in his remarks.

 Rudy was saying, because of our value system as Americans, we would not surrender to terrorists in this country.